-- MB BS or equivalent. - Higher degree / diploma equivalent to FRACP. - Previous paediatric experience up to registrar grade or equivalent, including neonatal medicine. - Previous work in Paediatric Cardiology is advantageous.
+- MB BS or equivalent. - Previous paediatric experience up to registrar grade or equivalent, including neonatal medicine. - Previous work in Paediatric Cardiology is advantageous.

 Each Fellow is assigned for a period of 1 month to one of the following clinical attachments.
 The rostering and allocation is the responsibility of the appointed Senior Fellow.